Chenms404/BMI-DC/README.md

 For more technical details, please refer to our CAV'21 paper:

 > Qiuye Wang, Mingshuai Chen, Bai Xue, Naijun Zhan, Joost-Pieter Katoen:
 Synthesizing Invariant Barrier Certificates via Difference-of-Convex Programming.
-In Proc. of CAV'21, to appear.
+In Proc. of CAV'21, pages 443–466, 2021.
+[Arfifact Evaluated].

 ## Information on the implementation